-- (i) Balance at the beginning of the financial year or at date of appointment. - (ii) Balance at the end of the financial year or at date of retirement.
+Balance at the beginning of the financial year or at date of appointment. (i)

 Consequences of performance on shareholder wealth

 In considering the Group's performance and benefits for shareholders' wealth, the Board has regard to the following indices in respect of the current financial year and the previous four financial years.